asappresearch/flambe/docs/basics/export.rst

 ========
-Builders
+Exporters
 ========

-A :class:`~flambe.export.Builder` is a simple runnable that can be used to construct a python object by combining local or remote artifacts, and uploading the constructuted object locally or remotely (on Amazon S3 for example).
+A :class:`~flambe.export.Exporter` is a simple runnable that can be used to construct a python object by combining local or remote artifacts, and uploading the constructuted object locally or remotely (on Amazon S3 for example).

-``Builders`` decouple the inference logic with the training logic, allowing users to iterate through inference contracts without the need to rerun training.
+``Exporters`` decouple the inference logic with the training logic, allowing users to iterate through inference contracts without the need to rerun training.